Goldberg win streak: Conclusion of the streak

 Now WCW Champion, Goldberg found himself the cornerstone of the company's efforts to stave off the WWF.
-The former number two promotion was now running neck and neck with WCW, and Goldberg was programmed into a feud with Diamond Dallas Page.
+The former number two promotion was now running neck and neck with WWF, and Goldberg was programmed into a feud with Diamond Dallas Page.
 At Halloween Havoc, the feud was settled after Goldberg defeated Page to retain the title.
 According to Goldberg, his match against Page was the favorite match of his career.
 Following technical issues with the PPV the match was aired for free on the following Monday Nitro; the huge rating that it garnered was the final time that Monday Nitro defeated Monday Night Raw.

 As Goldberg moved on to a feud with The Giant, WCW management resorted to embellishing the win streak with fictional victories.
 Wrestling fans who followed match results online began to catch on as Goldberg's streak grew exponentially, and he began to incur the first backlash of his career.

 At Starrcade, Goldberg's undefeated streak ended at an official approximate count of 173–0, and after 174 days as champion when he lost the title to Kevin Nash, after Scott Hall, disguised as a ringside security guard, made a run-in and shocked Goldberg with a taser gun.

 List of matches

 Aftermath

 Following the loss, Goldberg was booked against another wrestler who was enjoying an inflated win streak in Sid Vicious and challenged him to a match to end Sid's winning streak.
 The two feuded with each other, which culminated in a match at Halloween Havoc for Sid's U.S. Title.
 Goldberg defeated Sid via referee stoppage, and thus won his second United States Heavyweight Championship.

-The following year the streak came up against when Goldberg feuded with Vince Russo, who gave him an ultimatum.
+The following year the streak came up again when Goldberg feuded with Vince Russo, who gave him an ultimatum.
 If Goldberg was to lose another match at any point in time, unless he managed to duplicate his undefeated streak from 1997 to 1998, he would be forced to retire from professional wrestling.
 Goldberg defeated KroniK (Brian Adams and Bryan Clark) at Halloween Havoc in a handicap elimination match.
 He then started a feud with Lex Luger.
 This culminated in a match at Mayhem, which Goldberg won.
 They continued their rivalry and battled in a rematch at Starrcade.
 Goldberg won the match, but afterwards he was attacked by Luger's partner Buff Bagwell.
 Goldberg feuded with both Luger and Bagwell, who called themselves "Totally Buffed".
 His streak was broken at Sin when Goldberg, teaming with his Power Plant trainer DeWayne Bruce, lost to Totally Buffed in a tag team no disqualification match after a "fan" maced him, enabling Totally Buffed to pin him.
 The storyline was intended to enable Goldberg to have shoulder surgery, but WCW was sold to the WWF in March 2001, while Goldberg was still recuperating.